Helping our customers win by doing what others can't or won't

 MACtac, a world leader in the manufacture of pressure-sensitive adhesive paper, recently teamed up with Rollguard®, part of Great Northern Corporation, to implement a new approach that not only achieves sustainability but also delivers labor and materials savings and improves worker safety — all the while enhancing product protection.

 MACtac, a Bemis company, produces Pressure Sensitive Adhesive jumbo rolls and ships them to their finishing centers located around the country.
 The finishing centers slit the product into widths of 2 inches to 20-plus inches and wind them into lengths of 3,000 to 20,000 feet.
 The rolls are then shipped to MACtac customers who further convert them into end-customer

-products such as bottle labels for wine, mustard, shampoo and
+products such as bottle labels for wine, mustard, shampoo and other consumer products.

 “Our finishing centers previously utilized a multi-part package with a total of eight discrete components,” said Dave DeSimio, Supply Chain Director for MACtac North America, which is headquartered in Stow, Ohio.
 “With Rollguard, we have been able to reduce that to five components.”